Insurance and reinsurance in Mexico: overview

 Mexican insurance laws have been designed to balance and protect the rights of the insured before insurance companies.
 In relation to this:

-Insureds can start conciliation proceedings with the CONDUSEF, and any insurance company must follow these proceedings.
+Insureds can start conciliation proceedings with the National Commission for the Protection and Defence of Financial Services Users (CONDUSEF), and any insurance company must follow these proceedings.

 Insureds can file claims with the specialised claims unit of the corresponding insurance company.

-The CNSF must review the terms and conditions of non-negotiable insurance contracts to avoid clauses that may be unfair to the insured.
+The National Insurance and Bonding Commission (CNSF) must review the terms and conditions of non-negotiable (standard) insurance contracts to avoid clauses that may be unfair to the insured.

-The LGISMS obliges insurance companies to offer basic standardised insurance products for:
+Insurance companies must offer basic standardised insurance products for:

-Basic standardised insurance products are intended to offer similar and specific coverage to the Mexican population, to satisfy common risks and allow the public to compare prices and services between insurance companies.
+Basic standardised insurance products are intended to offer similar and specific coverage to the Mexican population, to satisfy common risks and allow the public to compare prices and services between insurance companies and, therefore, must comply with specific requirements and be registered with the National Insurance and Bonding Commission (CNSF).

 Basic standardised insurance products can be obtained at the request of a potential insured from any licensed insurance company.
 The insurance company must provide the requested coverage, on the terms of the standardised insurance product offered.